 The Arkansas Supreme Court Chief Justice Kemp's comments on SJR8, Section 3 (Tort Reform) “Separation of powers was adopted out of a fear of the concentration of power within any one institution or any one person and in order to protect the public generally from an over-reaching government as well as to protect individual citizens and their individual rights from an over-reaching majority.”

 GUN CONTROLL- I received my first 22 caliber rifle when I was fourteen years old.
 I received my first shot gun when I was 16 years old.
 I received my first automatic assault rifle when I was seventeen years old.
-Fort Jackson SC, I had to "enjoy" four weeks of other training before we went to the ranges.
-I believe the second amendment guarantees us citizens the right own guns.
+Fort Jackson SC, I believe the second amendment guarantees US citizens the right own guns.
 However, we must do something about gun violence, I believe that hope in a better future would stop a lot of violence and crime.
 We must promote enforcement of the law, we have while ensuring the rights and responsibilities of gun ownership.

 Paid for by the Steven McNeely for State Senate campaign committee, on donation from the candidates office